 Some simple foot exercises

-Flexible ankles: I had a damaged foot for 7 years!
-Couldn't wear nice shoes, couldn't walk very far, had bad balance, & it hurt a lot.
-After quite a few full-on sessions, a Tohunga got my foot working again.
-Now I can wear shoes instead of jandals (flip flops) & I even wear heels on occasion.
+Flexible ankles: I had a damaged foot for seven years.
+I couldn't wear nice shoes, couldn't walk very far, had bad balance, and it hurt a lot.
+After quite a few full-on sessions, a healer got my foot working again.
+Now I can wear shoes instead of jandals (flip flops).
+I even wear heels on occasion.
 I can walk!!!
 Without pain.
 During those years I could not move my ankle very much.

 If you are up to it, you can even shake each foot a few times.